-The Headmaster and Governors, when appointing staff, take account of the guidance issued by the DfE and carry out the following safeguards in accordance with the School's policy on Safer Recruitment:

-- 2.1.1 That the recruitment process is undertaken by trained staff i.e. those who have completed online training in safer recruitment - 2.1.2 That documentation sent out to potential candidates makes it clear that child protection is a high priority of the school and that rigorous checks will be made before appointments are confirmed - 2.1.3 That a prohibition order check will be carried out and recorded on the single central register of appointments.
-This includes prohibition from management on internal promotions - 2.1.4 That enhanced Disclosure and Barring Service checks will be carried out for any appointed staff or regular helpers.
-Staff and helpers who have recently moved to the UK will be asked to produce a certificate of good conduct (or national equivalent) from the authorities representing the countries from which they have recently moved - 2.1.5 That appropriate checks to confirm identity, medical fitness, right to work and qualifications will be carried out
+- 2.1.1 The Headmaster and Governors, when appointing staff, take account of the guidance issued by the DfE and carry out the following safeguarding checks in accordance with the School's policy on Safer Recruitment: - 2.1.2 That the recruitment process is undertaken by trained staff i.e. those who have completed online training in safer recruitment - 2.1.3 That documentation sent out to potential candidates makes it clear that child protection is a high priority of the School and that rigorous checks will be made before appointments are confirmed - 2.1.4 That a prohibition order check will be carried out and recorded on the single central register of appointments.
+This includes prohibition from management on internal promotions - 2.1.5 That enhanced Disclosure and Barring Service checks will be carried out for any appointed staff or regular helpers.
+Staff and helpers who have recently moved to the UK will be asked to produce a letter of professional standing from the regulatory body of the country in question.
+This also applies to UK citizens who have worked

-- 2.1.6 That two references (professional and character) as to the suitability of a candidate to work with children will always be obtained from the last employer - 2.1.7 That at interview candidates will be asked to account for any gaps in their employment history - 2.1.8 Assurance is obtained that appropriate child protection checks are carried out on staff from outside agencies and other educational venues where necessary. - 2.1.9 As required by Prevent, where external speakers are invited into school whether invited by staff or by the pupils themselves, they will be suitably and appropriately supervised.
+- 2.1.6 That appropriate checks to confirm identity, medical fitness, right to work and qualifications will be carried out - 2.1.7 That two references (professional and character) as to the suitability of a candidate to work with children will always be obtained from the last employer - 2.1.8 That at interview candidates will be asked to account for any gaps in their employment history - 2.1.9 Assurance is obtained that appropriate child protection checks are carried out on staff from outside agencies and other educational venues where necessary - 2.1.10 As required by Prevent, where external speakers are invited into school whether invited by staff or by the pupils themselves, they will be suitably and appropriately supervised.
 The member of staff who has invited the speaker in will inform the DSL of who the speaker is and the purpose of the talk.
-The DSL will carry out any checks that are deemed necessary to verify the identity and purpose of the speaker. - 2.1.10 The school will consider ongoing suitability of staff and volunteers working with children.
+The DSL will carry out any checks that are deemed necessary to verify the identity and purpose of the speaker - 2.1.11 The School will consider ongoing suitability of staff and volunteers working with children.